Tevz-B/WaveSlash/README.md

 # Waveslash

-Video game prottype with XNI framework.
+Video game prototype with XNI framework.

 ## How to run